-No. NSW Treasury is strongly of the view that guidance should not be issued at this stage for the following main reasons:
+No. HoTARAC does not believe that guidance should be issued at this stage for the following main reasons:

-- It is premature given the proposed withdrawal of AAS 29 and AAS 31; review of AASB 120, IPSAS projects and the fundamental review of AASB 1004. - It is inconsistent with current Accounting Standards and the distinction between AASB 118 and AASB 1004. - It leads to proposed treatments that Treasury strongly disagrees with. - It is inappropriate for Australian Guidance that does not form part of the Standard to override other Accounting Standards i.e. as this breaches the AASB 108 hierarchy. - It does not resolve core issues such as whether or not agreements are in-substance agreements for the provision of goods and services. - It is not entirely consistent with the direction of the ED 125 proposals and does not focus on the circumstances that give rise to a liability. - Application is too late for 2005/06.
+- it is premature to issue guidance given the proposed withdrawal of AAS 29 "Financial Reporting by Government Departments" and AAS 31 "Financial reporting by Governments", the review of AASB 120 "Accounting for Government Grants and Disclosure of Government Assistance", International Public Sector Accounting Standards Board (IPSASB) projects and the fundamental review of AASB 1004 "Contributions"; - the proposed guidance is inconsistent with current Accounting Standards and does not recognise the distinction between AASB 118 "Revenue" and AASB 1004; - it leads to inappropriate treatment of Government grants; - it is inappropriate for Australian Guidance, that does not form part of a Standard, to override other Accounting Standards, as this breaches the AASB 108 "Accounting Policies, Changes in Accounting Estimates and Errors" hierarchy; - the proposed guidance does not resolve core issues such as whether or not agreements are in-substance agreements for the provision of goods and services; - the proposed guidance is not entirely consistent with the direction of the proposals in ED 125 "Financial Reporting by Local Governments" and does not focus on the circumstances that give rise to a liability; and - the proposed guidance is too late to apply to reporting for the 2005-06 financial year.